bouskaf/combinatorial-optimization/README.md

 repository with tasks solved in subject a4m35ko on CTU FEL

 ## Cocontest
-Implementation of integer linear problem sovling the problem of transaction between bunch of people owing each other some amount of money.
-This implementation finds the optimal solution (with the smalles number of transactions).
+Implementation of ILP solving the problem of transaction between bunch of people owing each other some amount of money.
+This implementation finds the optimal solution (with the smallest number of transactions).

 ## Cocontest Treshold
 Same problem as mentioned above but solved not with ILP but with heuristic methods which works much faster but are not optimal.